acquia/lightning/UPDATE.md

 to Beta 3, you will need to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+## 2.0.3 to 2.0.4
+* Edit the **Scheduled update** field on any content type that has it.
+Click **Field settings*, set "Allowed number of values" to "Unlimited" and save.
+  Then click **Edit**, rename the field to "Scheduled updates", and save.

 ## 2.0.2 to 2.0.3
 * If you have the Landing Page content type installed, there are several manual update steps (to be performed in order):